jeffreyparks/incrementality-framework/README.md

 # arjentic-incrementality

-A reusable incrementality testing harness for pulse and holdout experiments, built on time-series counterfactual forecasting.
+A reusable incrementality testing harness for variety of experiment designs, including single and multi-unit holdout, donors and geo-holdout with a range of time-series counterfactual forecasting backends.

+Includes synthetic data generators, counterfactual model backtesting and evaluation, validation checks against common data issues, and a standalone dashboard app for easy report generation.

 ## Method